deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 ## Optional: Delegating Network Policy Logging Configuration

-Instead of enabling logging for all denied connections as we did with our previous `NetworkLogging` configuration, you can delegate it using the annotation `policy.network.gke.io/enable-deny-logging: "true"`.
+Instead of enabling logging for all denied connections as we did with our previous `NetworkLogging` configuration, you can delegate it by using the annotation `policy.network.gke.io/enable-deny-logging: "true"`.

 Update the `NetworkLogging` object: